demirdirek/QuadrantPrediction/README.md

 ```

 # Code Explanation

+This will train the neural network, make a prediction for a new angle, and display the decision boundaries of the model.
+Additionally, it will generate an interactive visualization of the neural network architecture using Plotly.

 ## Quadrant Prediction Model

 - The script begins by generating random angles and determining their corresponding quadrants.